cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README.md

     Setting up current/310-cloud-pak-for-data-db2wh from 310-cloud-pak-for-data-db2wh
     move to /workspaces/current this is where your automation is configured
     ```

+    > ⚠️ If you are deploying on IBM Cloud Satellite, choose the `odf` storage option when running `setup-workspace.sh`.

 10. The default `terraform.tfvars` file is symbolically linked to the new `workspaces/current` folder so this enables you to edit the file in your native operating system using your editor of choice.